PoisotLab/ms_network_prediction/manuscript.md

 fluxes between organisms [@Yodzis1992BodSiz;@Berlow2009SimPre].
 Energy can be seen as the common currency that links every level of biology from individual organisms to the whole ecosystem [@Brown2004MetThe;@Barnes2018EneFlua].
-Conceptualizing interaction strength a flux of energy could open the way to the conciliation of the different field of ecology.
+Conceptualizing interaction strength as the flux of energy could open the way to the conciliation of the different field of ecology.
 One bottom-up approach is to first estimate basal species biomasses and from there the higher trophic-level species biomasses and energetic demands are computed [@Berlow2009SimPre].